 In class, we thought about an example program that can draw geometric shapes in a computer screen using the OOP paradigm.

 In Python, to create an object, we need to make a blueprint so that Python knows how to create that object.
-We do this using the class
+We do this using the class keyword:

 class <class-name>: